altynsai/movie_ratings/README.md

 - `2_classic_models`: trying linear regression and four classification models to identify important plot details

 `data` folder consists of raw and preprocessed data used in notebooks.
+Large files were compressed to ZIP file.
+File `title.basics.tsv.gz` was too large to upload.
+It's updated version can be downloaded from IMBD website: https://datasets.imdbws.com/title.basics.tsv.gz